ajnyga/tsvConverter/README.md

 ## Changes in version 1.1.0 (Feb 2018)

-- Support for keywords and disciplines
+- Support for keywords and disciplines, authorEmail and authorMiddlename
 - better support for articles in alternative locales, see below

 ## Todo